KS3 & KS4 Languages (MFL)

 Year 7 Spanish

-Throughout the Autumn term, pupils learn to talk about themselves and family members, including pets and where they live.
+Throughout the autumn term, pupils learn to talk about themselves and family members, including pets and where they live.
 They also learn about classroom objects and are be able to give opinions and reasons.
-Furthermore, they will learn the numbers 1-40.
+Furthermore, they will learn the numbers 1-31.
+Towards the end of the term, they will also cover physical descriptions and personality traits, which will teach them adjectival agreements.
 A cultural focus will be introduced to compare Christmas in Spain and England.

-Throughout the Spring term, their knowledge of talking about where they live is developed and they will learn to talk about what there is in their town and asking for and giving directions.
-They will learn about pets.
-Another focus will be on describing people, both physically and their characteristics which will teach them how to make adjectival agreements.
+Throughout the spring term, their knowledge of talking about where they live is developed and they will learn to talk about what there is in their town and asking for and giving directions.
 Number skills will be developed to 100.
 Pupils will be able to describe their house in detail and understand prepositions.
-They will also be able to talk about evening activities and will learn how to use the present tense.
+They will also be able to talk about evening activities and hobbies and will learn how to use the present tense.
 We will be looking at tradition and cultural differences surrounding Easter.

 Year 8 Spanish